tock/tock/doc/courses/sosp/presentation/slides.md

 ## Low Resource

-  * 10s uA average power draw
+  * 10's of µA average power draw

-  * 10s of kBs of RAM
+  * 10's of kBs of RAM

   * Moderate clock speeds